edge20200/Only-Uploader/README.md

 # Only-Uploader

+# Updated to work with new Unit3d Updates with hash downloads.
+Blu,RF,YS are updated

 Forked from L4G Upload Assistant, thanks for all the work L4G on this tool and all the forks and updates.
 Shoutout Audionut and Uploarr

 This fork is being maintained by OE.